All Episodes

 This is what he never gets credit for.

-And the number the amount of progress we have happening all over the globe and with the economy.
+And the number, the amount of progress we have happening all over the globe and with the economy, it's something we should all be happy about.

 The only people that are not happy are the people that hate the president.

-It's not gonna work this time.
+It's not going to work this time.

 He's going to get the credit he deserves with the people that matter the most.

-We the people, not the deep state, not these corrupt actors in the media.
+We, the people, not the deep state, not these corrupt actors in the media.

 Just don't shh.